 Schedule of Classes - Yavapai College publishes an online listing of classes offered during the fall, spring, and summer semesters.
-The schedule of classes contains all information needed to register for a class, including time, date, location, instructor, fees, and any enrollment restrictions.
+The schedule of classes contains all information needed to register for a class, including time, date, location, instructor, costs, and any enrollment restrictions.

 Semester - A length of time that a school term lasts.
-Yavapai College has a 16-week semester.
+Yavapai College has a 16-week semester (15 weeks of instruction).